ma-gilles/recovar/README.md

 ## V. Visualizing results
 ### Output structure

 Assuming you have run the pipeline.py and analyze.py, the output will be saved in the format below (click on the arrow).
-If you are running on a remote server, I would advise you only copy the [output_dir]/output locally, since the model file will be huge.
+If you are running on a remote server, I suggest you only copy the [output_dir]/output locally, since the model file will be huge.
 You can then visualize volumes in ChimeraX.

 <details><summary>Output file structure</summary>